A hybrid solution approach for the Integrated Healthcare Timetabling Competition 2024: Solution approach

 \DeclareDocumentCommand\SAobj{m}{\ensuremath{\mathop{obj}(#1)}} \DeclareDocumentCommand\SAbestsol{}{\ensuremath{x^\star}} \DeclareDocumentCommand\SAiterStall{}{\ensuremath{\mathop{iter\_wo\_improve}}} \DeclareDocumentCommand\SAmaxNoImprove{}{\ensuremath{\mathop{MaxNoImprove}}}

-At the last stage of our decomposition approach, we add a nurse-room assignment to a room solution.
-Since many candidate room solutions arise from our decomposition approach, we need to evaluate each of them efficiently.
-Hence, this is done via a \emph{simulated annealing} approach.
-Since the nurse-room assignment only affects soft constraints for a fixed patient-day and patient-room assignment, suitable neighborhood moves can be evaluated very fast using delta evaluations.
-The algorithm follows the standard outline of the simulated annealing algorithm, as outlined in e.g. \cite{sa}.
+The nurse-to-room assignment is only affected by soft constraints for a fixed patient admission schedule and patient-to-room assignment, which means all solutions are feasible and no constraints need to be checked.
+Thus, suitable neighborhood moves can be evaluated efficiently using delta evaluations, i.e., only evaluating the effect of a potential change on the objective function.

-We made the following design choices for the application in this context: \begin{description} \item[Solution representation:] A solution for the nurse-assignment $\mathcal{X}$ is defined by the assignment of a nurse $n$ to each room $r$, day $d$ and shift $s$, i.e., $\mathcal{X}: \rooms \times \days \times \shifts \to \nurses \cup \{0\}$, where $0$ indicates no nurse. \item[Construction heuristic:] The initial solution $\mathcal{X}^0$ is constructed in a greedy manner by iterating through nurses and their work shifts, assigning unassigned rooms as long as the workload allows it without excess.
-If there are unassigned rooms in shifts remaining after this initial step, the remaining rooms are iteratively assigned to the available nurse with the lowest workload in the given shift, resulting in the lowest workload excess possible. \item[Temperature:]
+We made the following design choices for the application in this context: \begin{description} \item[Solution representation:] A solution for the nurse-to-room assignment $\mathcal{X}$ is defined by the assignment of a nurse $n$ to each room $r$, day $d$ and shift $s$, i.e., $\mathcal{X}: \rooms \times \days \times \shifts \to \nurses \cup \{0\}$, where $0$ indicates no nurse. \item[Construction heuristic:] The initial solution $\mathcal{X}^0$ is constructed in a greedy manner by iterating over nurses and their work shifts, assigning unassigned rooms as long as the workload stays within its limits.
+If there are unassigned rooms in shifts remaining after this initial step, the remaining rooms are iteratively assigned to the available nurse with the lowest workload in the given shift, resulting in the lowest workload excess possible. \item[Temperature:] The temperature is cooled (using a factor $\Gamma = {0.999}$) in every iteration and initialized using the fitness \SAobj{\mathcal{X}^0} of the initial solution $\mathcal{X}^0$.
+We set the start temperature so that we accept solutions that are \SI{5}{\percent} worse than the initial solution $\mathcal{X}^0$ with a probability of 0.5.
+This approach is suggested in~\cite{Ropke2006} to adapt the starting temperature to instance-specific values based on the initial solution.
+Thus, the initial temperature $T^0$ is set according to \eqref{eq:sa_t0}.

 \item[Neighbourhood operator:] The neighborhood operator picks a random shift and room and replaces the current nurse with a new nurse.
 The new nurse is determined by evaluating the difference in objective functions for all available nurses.
 The assignment is randomized but gives higher weight to nurses with better performance.